-The crucial first step to establishing your data framework is to understand and align to your organization’s overall business objectives, which will help your organization use and interpret data across the enterprise, and use it to make business decisions.
+The crucial first step to establishing your data framework is to understand and align to your organization’s overall business objectives, which will help your organization use and interpret data across the enterprise and use it to make business decisions.

-For example, how is the cost of your data infrastructure tied back into business operations?
+How is the cost of your data infrastructure tied back into business operations?
 Are there opportunities to conduct a cost-benefit analysis to determine how your data infrastructure aligns with your business goals?